 Successfully Navigating Your PhD:

-A Mentoring Workshop for 3rd Year + Women & Non-Binary PhD Students in Economics & Economics-Adjacent Fields
+A Mentoring Workshop for 3rd + Year Women & Non-Binary PhD Students in Health Economics & Health Policy

 In most economics and economics-adjacent PhD programs, students will have completed their coursework and chosen their fields by the completion of their second year.
 Then, students face the daunting and exciting task of conducting their own independent research, sometimes for the first time in their lives.
 Students can feel overwhelmed and lost at this juncture in their studies, and may not always have access to support and resources that can help them navigate graduate school successfully and make the most out of their PhD experience.

 This workshop series began in 2019, as a pilot for California-based women Economics PhD students, and was organized by Maya Rossin-Slater and hosted at the Stanford Institute for Economic Policy Research.
 Since then, workshops of this type have been occurring on an annual basis, with variants that target all fields in Economics and those that specifically focus on health economics and health policy (the latter being co-organized by Marika Cabral and Maya Rossin-Slater).
 The workshop is also inspired by the successful CeMENT workshop for female assistant professors in economics, which is hosted by the Committee for the Status of Women in the Economics Profession (CSWEP) and the American Economic Association (AEA).

-Student participants will be organized into small groups based on research fields, and each group will be matched with 2 mentors.
-Mentors will be women/non-binary economists in various stages of their careers – assistant/associate/full professors in economics and other departments, as well as those employed outside academia (e.g., research think tanks, government positions, industry).
+Student participants will be organized into small groups based on shared research interests, and each group will be matched with 1-2 mentors.
+Mentors will be women/non-binary health economists in early stages of their careers – assistant professors in economics and health policy departments, as well as those employed outside academia (e.g., research think tanks, government positions, industry).
 The workshop will focus on a variety of issues, including generating research ideas, finding advisors, accessing data, collaboration and co-authorship, finding opportunities to present research and get feedback, grant writing, networking, mental health, and work-life balance.
 The workshop, which will be held virtually on Friday, September 29, 2023, will include panels, small group sessions, informal discussions, and other activities.

 Admission to Workshop

-Applicants will be notified about their admission status in summer 2022.
+Applicants will be notified about their admission status in early summer 2023.